" Allergy medications overview

 Right after applying pimecrolimus, you may need to rub in a moisturizing cream or lotion to keep your skin from getting too dry.
 Ask your doctor about which cream or lotion to use.

-Talk to your doctor if your skin condition does not improve after using pimecrolimus topical for 6 weeks.
+Talk with your doctor if your symptoms do not improve after 6 weeks of treatment.

-Store pimecrolimus topical at room temperature.
+Store at room temperature.
 Do not freeze.
-Keep the cap on the cream tube when not in use.
+Keep the medicine tube tightly capped when not in use.

 Additional Elidel Information